 Figure 1: An example schematic of the inputs required by XPRESSpipe and organization of the outputs.

-summarize user options provided, track performance, and report errors.

 XPRESSplot

 Further analysis of ribosome profiling or RNA-seq data is handled within XPRESSplot.
-XPRESSplot is a Pythonic library of analysis and plotting tools that builds upon existing packages, such as Matplotlib (34) and Seaborn (35) to generate flexible, specific analyses and plots frequently used by biological researchers that can each be executed in a single line of code rather than tens to hundreds.
-Additionally, many included features are cur- rently available in an R or other programming language package but not in a Python package.
-Brief sum- maries of key components of this package, as well as descriptions of new or more automated tools is ispro- vided below and methods are discussed in subsequent sections.
-We refer the reader to the documentation (https://xpressplot.readthedocs.io/en/latest/?badge=latest) for more detailed instructions for other features cur- rently in the toolkit, as well as for future features to be added.
-While XPRESSplot is designed for handling transcriptomics datasets, it is also capable in many cases of handling other omics datasets, such as microarrays, proteomics, or metabolomics.
+XPRESSplot is a Python library of analysis and plotting tools that builds upon existing packages, such as Matplotlib (34) and Seaborn (35) to generate flexible, specific analyses and creates plots frequently used by biological researchers that can each be executed in a single line of code rather than tens to hundreds.
+Additionally, many included features are currently available in an R or other programming language package but not in a Python package.
+Brief summaries of key components of this package, as well as descriptions of new or more automated tools areare provided below and methods are discussed in subsequent sections.
+We refer the reader to the documentation (https://xpressplot.readthedocs.io/en/latest/?badge=latest) for more detailed instructions for other features currently in the toolkit.
+Although XPRESSplot is designed for handling transcriptomics datasets, it is also capable in many cases of handling other -omics datasets, such as microarrays, proteomics, or metabolomics.

-Getting Data
+Input Data

 Generally, two inputs are required for all functions within XPRESSplot: